Exact renormalization group for wave functionals: Conclusion and discussion

 \section{Conclusion and discussion}

 In this paper, we derived the ERG equation for the ground state wave functionals in scalar field theories from the ERG equation (the Polchinski equation).
-We checked the validity of the equation by performing the perturbative expansion up to the first order.
+We checked the validity of the equation by performing a perturbative expansion up to the first order.
 Here we developed a systematic method for the perturbative expansion of the wave functionals.

-While we considered the Polchinski equation in this paper, we could have stared with other ERG equations.
+While we considered the Polchinski equation in this paper, we could have started with other ERG equations.
 For instance, we can set the seed action $\hat{S}$ in (\ref{G}) to $S_{\Lambda}$.
 Then, the ERG equation for the wave functional reads

+As discussed in the introduction, the wave functionals that are solutions to Eqs.(\ref{FRG for Wave Functionals}) or (\ref{FRG for I}) with Eq.(\ref{parameterization of Psi}) are considered to represent continuum tensor networks.
+By using the solutions, we can calculate the Fisher information metric which measures the distance between the states at different energy scales.
+As discussed in Refs.\cite{Nozaki:2012zj,Fernandez-Melgarejo:2021mza}, we expect to extract dual bulk geometry from the Fisher information metric.
+It is also desirable to obtain the dependence of entanglement entropy on the energy scale by using the solutions\footnote{For the calculation of entanglement entropy in interacting field theories, see \cite{Hertzberg:2012mn,Chen:2020ild,Metlitski:2009iyg,Akers:2015bgh,Cotler:2015zda,Fernandez-Melgarejo:2020utg,Whitsitt:2016irx,Hampapura:2018uho,Buividovich:2008kq,Itou:2015cyu,Rabenstein:2018bri,Iso:2021dlj}}.

+We would like to develop a method to solve Eqs.(\ref{FRG for Wave Functionals}) or (\ref{FRG for I}) based on an approximation such as the derivative expansion or a numerical method, for instance, a wave functional analog of a method proposed in Ref.\cite{Cotler:2022fze}.

 In this paper, we restricted ourselves to scalar field theories.
-Extension to gauge field theories is of course important (for a recent development in the ERG equation for the effective action in gauge field theories, see \cite{Sonoda:2020vut}).
-We hope that our equation can be used to construct the cMERA and calculate the entanglement entropy in interacting field theories\cite{Hertzberg:2012mn,Chen:2020ild,Metlitski:2009iyg,Akers:2015bgh,Cotler:2015zda,Fernandez-Melgarejo:2020utg,Whitsitt:2016irx,Hampapura:2018uho,Buividovich:2008kq,Itou:2015cyu,Rabenstein:2018bri,Iso:2021dlj}.
+Extension to gauge field theories is of course important (for a recent development in the ERG equation for the effective action in gauge field theories, see Ref.\cite{Sonoda:2020vut}).